raspberrypilearning/gpio-music-box/en/step_3.md

 --- /task ---

 --- task ---
-Choose four sound files that you want to use for your project.
-Here we will be using:
+Choose four sound files that you want to use for your project, for example:

 ```
 drum_tom_mid_hard.wav